blue-oil/blueoil/docs/tutorial/image_det.md

 ## Preparation

 The Open Images V4 dataset is available from official website, but original dataset is too large for the tutorial.
-We provide reduced dataset.
+So, We provide reduced dataset.

 Blueoil supports 2 formats for object detection.